When will CrossWay resume in-person corporate worship?

 Yes.
 We know that some people are unable to regather at this time due to personal vulnerability or caring for someone who is vulnerable, and others are simply not ready.
 Feel free to stay home.
-One service will be recorded and available on our website.
+One service will be livestreamed at 10am and will be available on our website.

 I’m in a vulnerable group but would like to come—can I?